Eurus-J-Zhang/ProjectExperience/Artificial Intelligence/Readme.md

 * Game-theoretic and adversarial decision-making
 * Adaptation and learning, especially reinforcement learning

 My contribution was to develop and complete the codes that the teacher provided.
-It improved my skills of reading and writing in Python.
+It improved my skills of reading and writing in Python, as well as my knowledge on AI and its implementations.